yusale9/student-showcase/student-work/2023/Sergey-Boroditsky/api-final-project/post.md

 ### HTTP Method:
 POST

-### Parameters:
+### POST Parameters:
-A single 'burgerMeal' JSON object with all the items ordered within a meal.
-It contains other JSON objects, as shown below.
+A 'burgerMeal' JSON object that encompasses all the items ordered in a meal, including other JSON objects, as illustrated below.

 #### Burger Meal Definition